 After my fostering career I went on to work in private fostering agencies in various roles such as family resource worker, Training and recruitment coordinator, and Therapeutic support worker.
 I have previously lived and worked in Milton Keynes as an advocacy and independent visitor coordinator for looked after children with Spurgeons charity organisation.

-I’m currently working with St Basils as a ‘supported living host’ caring for young people aged 16-19 years in my home who are homeless and Asylum seekers/Refugees, I have been doing this for last 5 years.
+I’m currently working with St Basils as a ‘supported living host’ caring for young people aged 16-19 years in my home who are homeless and Asylum seekers/Refugees, I have been doing this for the last 5 years.

 And just to keep me busy I have eight grandchildren (2 of whom are my daughters’ long term fostered children) One of whom lives with me, and he has recently completed his Masters in psychology.
 He is also my live in IT support person too!